LinkUpStudio/ruby-course-presentations/5/PITCHME.md

 #### Configuring a Database

-Just about every Rails application will interact with a database. <br>
+Just about every Rails application will interact with a database.
 The database to use is specified in a configuration file, `config/database.yml`.

 +++